excid3/rails/guides/source/getting_started.md

 This generates a `SELECT` SQL query to load all records from the `products` table.
 Each record is automatically converted into an instance of our Product Active Record model so we can easily work with them from Ruby.

-The `all` method returns an `ActiveRecord::Relation` object.
-A `Relation` is similar to a normal array in Ruby, but understands that it's working with a database.
-This makes it easy to filter, sort, and any other operations your database supports while behaving similar to an array.
+TIP: The `all` method returns an `ActiveRecord::Relation` object which is an Array-like collection of database records with features to filter, sort, and execute other database operations.

 ### Filtering & Ordering Records